b2williams/CIND820---b2williams/README.md

 ## Project Contents for CIND 820
-The aim of this project is to develop machine learning models that accurately predict the presence of diabetes given a set of 22 features based on health and lifestyle traits.
+The aim of this project is to develop machine learning models that accurately predict the presence of diabetes given a set of 21 features based on health and lifestyle traits.
 The project incorporates Support Vector Classifiers, LinearSVC, K-Nearest Neighbours, and Stochastic Gradient Descent Classifiers to predict results.
 \
-**Contents can be found within DiabetesProject folder.
+**Final contents can be found within 'final code and results' folder.**
-Analysis code can be found under diabetestests.py.
-Result output can be found under results.pdf.
-Dataset can be found under diabetes_binary_health_indicators_BRFSS2015.csv.
-Figures are uploaded depicting model performance metrics.**